 Tweets with attached media tend to get more engagement than standalone tweets.
-The ideal size for a Twitter image is at least 440 x 220 pixels, and if you go larger be sure to keep the 2 to 1 scale.
-If you use different dimensions your image will be cut off and the impact of your image will be lessened.
+The ideal size for a Twitter image is at least 440 x 220 pixels, and if you go larger be sure to keep the two-to-one scale.
+If you use different dimensions, your image will be cut off and the impact of your image will be lessened.

-How often to Tweet
+How often to tweet

 When it comes to Twitter marketing, writing matters.
-But, even if you’re writing the best tweets with the most hilarious gifs it’s likely that a good number of your followers will be missing a good number of your tweets just because Twitter moves so quickly.
+But, even if you’re writing the best tweets with the most hilarious gifs, a number of your followers will still miss a good number of your tweets just because Twitter moves so quickly.
 To combat this, you should be tweeting throughout the day.
 This way, you have fresh content up no matter what time your followers start scrolling through their feed.

-Tweeting at least every two hours (or more!) will keep your profile active and compensate for the fact that most people don’t catch up on every single tweet that they missed since they last logged on.
+Tweeting at least every two hours will keep your profile active and compensate for the fact that most people don’t catch up on every single tweet that they missed since they last logged on.
 Make note that posting every two hours on any other social media site would be considered spammy by most.
 However, because Twitter moves as quickly as it does, you should be safe.

-While I’m all for automation (it’s a lifesaver, yo!), one thing to keep in mind is that automation shouldn’t be your entire Twitter gameplan: Automate 90% of your content, but be sure to live tweet when it’s relevant, too.
+One thing to keep in mind is that automation shouldn’t be your entire Twitter game plan: Automate 90% of your content, but be sure to live tweet when it’s relevant, too.
 Your followers want to see a real life person behind the Twitter account, and live tweets help keep your account genuine.

-How to Leverage Twitter
+How to leverage Twitter

 You might notice that some of the big names in your niche hosting Twitter chats.
 Twitter chats are guided conversations led by one person or brand for their followers to participate in.
 They use a branded hashtag and usually ask questions surrounding a certain theme.

 You don’t need a large following or a ton of know how to host a chat on Twitter.
 You just need to plan and promote in advance.
 Twitter chats strengthen you community and help you gain followers.
 As the people participating in your chat use your hashtag, people are likely to check your account out and hopefully follow.

 The prep is the hardest part of Twitter chats: You’ll need to establish a hashtag, a theme, and craft questions.
-When it comes to coming up with questions remember that you need to be concise to fit in the 140 character limit.
+When it comes to coming up with questions remember that you need to be concise to fit in the character limit.

 Take a page from Melyssa Griffin’s book and create graphics for your pictures, instead.
 It creates a bit more work for you, but it looks super legit.

-Promoting your course on Twitter
+Promoting your course

-Twitter is a fantastic community generator, and great for engaging with your audience but it’s also a great way to market your course.
+Twitter is a fantastic community generator and is great for engaging with your audience.
+But it’s also a great way to market your course.
 One promotion method is to schedule promo tweets throughout the day—but you probably already knew that one.

 When it comes to finding your targeted audience, the advanced search is your secret weapon.
 You can use it to pinpoint users who would love what you’re teaching by typing in your course topic and selecting the question option.
 There are a ton of other fields that you can fill out, too, but in my experience they aren’t necessary.

-The advanced search will bring up a ton of tweets that meet your criteria and usually about ⅓ of them will be relevant users who might be interested in buying your course.
+The advanced search will bring up a ton of tweets that meet your criteria and usually about a third of them will be relevant users who might be interested in buying your course.
 We recommend following those users and answering their question while mentioning that you teach a course on that topic.

 Sending out general tweets is another way to promote your course and it allows you to cast a wider net, but as we mentioned before Twitter moves super quickly so a large percentage of your followers may miss it.
 To combat that, you can use a ‘pinned tweet’ on your profile.
 This will be the first tweet that anyone sees when they check you out on Twitter.

 When it comes to promoting your course, you don’t have to do all of the work yourself.
 Influencer marketing is a great way to get the word out to as large of an audience as possible.

 Bring on affiliates: The most surefire way to get people to promote your course is to incentivize them.
 Offer them a percentage of each sale and they will be more likely to promote your course.